StellarSt0rm/CurseForgeDownloader2023/README.md

 <br>
 Script May Have Errors In Getting Data, Please Check \"resourcepacks\" And Make Sure There Isn't Any False-Positives (Will Fix In The Future)

-Tested With "Colony A New Odyssey - STABLE-1.0.7", Out Of 176 Mods, One Shader And Two Libraries Identified As Resourcepacks (3 False-Positives)
+Tested With "Colony A New Odyssey - STABLE-1.0.7", Out Of 176 Mods, One Shader And Two Libraries Identified As Resourcepacks (3 False-Positives/Incorrectly Handled)
 <br>
 <br>
 Code Is Fully $\color{blue}\text{COMMENTED}$ For Your Convenience 🚀